ihcsim/promdump/README.md

 And unlike the Promethues TSDB `snapshot` API, promdump doesn't require Prometheus to be started with the `--web.enable-admin-api` option.
-Instead of dumping the entire TSDB, promdump offers the flexibility to capture data that falls within a particular time range.
+Instead of dumping the entire TSDB, promdump offers the flexibility to capture data that falls within a certain time range.

 ## How It Works